Clozee: Career

-Collaborations

-CloZee's collaborative project with fellow French artist Scarfinger, known as CloZinger, further highlights her versatility.
-The duo explores a fusion of glitchy beats and world music, creating a unique synergy that has resonated with fans.
-CloZinger's releases, such as Ovation and Forest Echo showcase a blend of both artists' creative energies.

 Odyzey Records

-In addition to her solo endeavors, CloZee founded Odyzey Records in 2020, a record label dedicated to promoting boundary-pushing electronic music.
-The label serves as a platform for emerging artists to showcase their talent and contribute to the ever-evolving landscape of experimental bass music.
+In addition to her solo endeavors, CloZee founded Odyzey Records in 2020.
+She has positioned Odyzey as an independent label that promotes a mix of live and electronic music to create a "distinct, global sound", through drawing inspiration from cultures worldwide and promoting innovative musicians.

 Musical style

-CloZee initially described her sound as "world bass," a mix of world and bass music genres.
-However, due to frequent confusion, she no longer uses this term and invites listeners to define her sound for themselves.
+CloZee initially described her sound as "world bass", a mix of world and bass music genres.
+However, due to frequent fan confusion, she no longer uses this term and invites listeners to define her sound for themselves.
 While the majority of her songs do not use lyrics, CloZee often uses processed human voice samples as instruments in her music.